How to Split a Lilac Bush or Propagate Lilacs The Old-Timey Way

 • Water your plant thoroughly.

-• Now fill the hole completely with potting soil and be sure the plant is stable.
+• Now, fill the hole completely with potting soil and ensure the plant is stable.

 • Apply mulch over the top.

-If you are not ready to plant your new lilac bush, here are the steps to follow so your new plant will live until you can get it in the ground.
+If you are not ready to plant your new lilac bush, follow these steps to ensure your new plant lives until you can get it in the ground.

-One reason for splitting the lilac bush was to have new plants around my greenhouse, which is under construction.
+One reason for splitting the lilac bush was to have new plants around my greenhouse, which was under construction at the time.
 I decided to place all my split plants in containers.
-Also, a friend might get a surprise gift because I have so many unexpected plants.
+Also, some friends might get a surprise gift because I have many unexpected plants.

-• First fill a container that will hold your root approx. 1/2 full of fresh potting soil.
+• First, fill a container that will hold your root approximately.
+1/2 full of fresh potting soil.

 • Second, add some of the original soil that fell away from the root.